dmitriysypachev6-coder/tui-file-manager/README.md

 - Delete files and folders (with confirmation)
 - One-handed control (keys within reach)
 - UTF‑8 support (Cyrillic in filenames)
+- Access from any folder, not just the one where it is located.

 ---